C3S/collecting_society_docker/README.rst

 - Creation of files and folders
 - Copy of ``FILE.example`` files to ``FILE``
 - Checkout/Pull of the repositories (including this one)

-.. note:: The configuration of files/folders/repositories can be found in
-    ``./scripts/update.py``.

 **Usage**::